-It is also intended that the programme helps you develop your interest and understanding of the benefits and contribution of research and the development of case studies in a professional/work context.
+It is also intended that the programme develops the interest and understanding of the benefits and contribution of research and the development of case studies in a professional/work context.
 It is hoped that this will encourage and inspire some participants to continue postgraduate study and develop research ideas, perhaps at a PhD/Doctoral level.